Marketing Manager Career Overview

 Marketing Manager Salary and Career Outlook

-According to BLS occupational data, marketing management ranks as one of the highest-paying professions available.
-Marketing should remain an essential function for most organizations moving forward, meaning demand for marketing managers will likely stay consistent.
+According to BLS data, marketing management is one of the highest-paying professions in the United States.
+Marketing remains an essential function for most organizations, so demand for marketing managers will likely stay consistent.

-BLS employment data projects growth for marketing managers to remain steady at 8% from 2018-2028.
-The ongoing shift from print to digital media will force organizations to continue refocusing and reforming their marketing efforts.
+The BLS projects job growth for marketing managers to stay on par with other occupations at 10% from 2020-2030.
+The ongoing shift from print to digital media will force organizations to continue adapting their marketing efforts.

-The rise of electronic media impacts how organizations manage their marketing and alters the reach and influence of marketing.
-This fundamental change introduces new specializations and new opportunities for those prepared to take advantage of the changing environment.
-Marketing management professionals with highly specialized skills can expect to stay employed and well-compensated for their work.
+The rise of electronic media affects how organizations manage their marketing.
+Evolving media formats also change marketing's reach and influence.
+This fundamental change leads to new specializations, like social media, and new chances for marketers to take advantage of emerging opportunities.
+Marketing management professionals with specialized skills can expect to stay employed and well-compensated for their work.

 Where Can I Work as a Marketing Manager?